 - Brown sugar: Even though I do like to limit the sugar, a touch of sugar balances the acidity of the tomato sauce.

 If you simply freeze the whole cabbage, then allow it to thaw, the leaves will be perfectly softened.
-This is due to moisture released during thawing.
+This is because of moisture released during thawing.
 This method is fuss-free.
-However, it does require planning ahead for freezing and thawing time.
-If you know you will be making cabbage rolls this week, put your cabbage in the freezer as soon as you bring it home from the store or market.
+However, it requires planning for freezing and thawing time.
+If you know you will make cabbage rolls this week, put your cabbage in the freezer as soon as you bring it home from the store or market.

 Blanching the cabbage in boiling water is the traditional method.
 It's also the most tedious and can be hazardous.
 You'll need a large pot to boil the cabbage.
 Use tongs to remove the outer leaves as they soften, which means tending the pot while each layer of leaves softens.
 There is a risk of getting splashed with boiling water, so make sure those tongs are long ones.
 Keep a colander suspended over a bowl, next to the stove.

-You don’t need to remove the core from the cabbage before microwaving.
-If you want to remove the core, it will speed up the microwave time.
+- You don't need to remove the core from the cabbage before microwaving.
+However, if you do remove the core, it will speed up the microwave time.
 You will need a sharp knife and a stable surface.

-If you love cabbage, you can wrap the filling in two leaves for each roll, making a double layer of cabbage.
+- If you love cabbage and have extra, you can wrap the filling in two leaves for each roll, making a double layer of cabbage.

 Can You Freeze Cabbage Rolls?

-Cabbage rolls are perfect for the freezer, but they should be frozen uncooked because they won’t hold their shape or texture if they are frozen cooked.
+Cabbage rolls are perfect for the freezer, but you should freeze them uncooked because they won't hold their shape or texture if you freeze them after cooking.
 To freeze them, after filling the rolls, place them on a parchment-lined or lightly oiled baking sheet in a single layer.
 Place in the freezer for about an hour or until they are firm.
 Then pack the rolls in freezer bags or air-tight freezer-safe containers.